 The period of employment, typically August 16 through May 15, is specified in the letter of appointment.
 Graduate assistants are expected to notify the department as to where they can be reached during the first week of the employment period and to be present at the initial meeting of the faculty and graduate assistants prior to the beginning of fall classes.
 Graduate assistants are expected to be available for assignments no later than the week prior to the beginning of classes.
 The graduate assistants’ employment terminates at the end of the contract period, although normally little or no work is required after the end of examinations.
-However, the graduate assistant and the faculty member will determine what work, if any, is required after the examination period.
+However, the graduate assistant and the faculty supervisor will determine what work, if any, is required after the examination period.

-If a student’s cumulative GPA drops below 3.00, the student will be placed on academic probation for up to 9 hours, until the GPA is raised to 3.00 or above (see the section on “Academic Standing” in the Graduate Catalogue for details).
-If the student fails to return the GPA to 3.00 or better within this time, s/he will be academically dismissed.
+If a student’s cumulative GPA drops below 3.00, the student will be placed on academic probation for up to 9 hours, until the student’s GPA is raised to 3.00 or above (see the section on “Academic Standing” in the Graduate Catalogue for details).
+If the student fails to return the GPA to 3.00 or better within this time, s/he will be dismissed from the program.
 The accumulation of 6 hours of D, F, U, or WF will also result in dismissal from the Graduate School, regardless of the overall GPA.
 Only courses in which a C (or an S) is earned carry graduate credit and can be applied toward the degree.
 Thus, required courses in which a D or F is earned must be repeated.

-The department recommends that graduate students ordinarily take no more than 9 hours per semester in the fall and spring, and no more than 6 hours in the summer.
+The department recommends that graduate students ordinarily take no more than 9 hours per semester in the Fall and Spring, and no more than 6 hours in the Summer.
 It is advised that individuals who are employed outside the university full time should not enroll for more than 6 hours per semester.
-Similarly, full-time graduate students (9 credit hours in fall or spring, 6 in summer) should not be employed for more than 20 hours per week.
+Similarly, full-time graduate students (9 credit hours in Fall or Spring, 6 in summer) should not be employed for more than 20 hours per week.

-A graduate assistant is required to take 9 semester hours during fall and spring, and 6 hours in the summer if receiving a summer stipend.
-A graduate assistant may request permission from the department to take an underload, enrolling for only 6 semester hours in the fall or spring, or three hours in the summer.
+A graduate assistant is required to take 9 semester hours during Fall and Spring, and 6 hours in the Summer if receiving a summer stipend.
+A graduate assistant may request permission from the department to take an underload, enrolling for only 6 semester hours in the Fall or Spring, or three hours in the Summer.
 Such requests will normally be approved only for a student’s final semester, and only if the underload will not delay the student’s graduation.
 The approval of an underload is at the discretion of the chair, in consultation with the Director of Graduate Studies.

-International students on F-1 or J-1 visas are required by the Graduate School to register for a minimum of 9 hours during the fall and spring semesters.
+International students on F-1 or J-1 visas are required by the Graduate School to register for a minimum of 9 hours during the Fall and Spring semesters.

 Dating from the first course applied toward the requirements of the master’s program, a student has a maximum of 6 consecutive years in which to complete all requirements for the master’s degree.
 This includes all work taken as a student-at-large, as well as any transfer credit accepted toward the degree.

 A “Program of Courses” form must be completed, usually by the beginning of second year, specifying the courses to be used to satisfy degree requirements.
-The form (officially called “Courses for a Graduate Program Other than a Doctoral Program”) is available from the sociology department office or the Director of Graduate Studies.
+The form (officially called “Courses for a Graduate Program Other than a Doctoral Program”) is available from the Sociology Department office or the Director of Graduate Studies.
 The program of courses is developed in consultation with, and must be approved by, the Director of Graduate Studies.
 Students’ degree progress is maintained by the graduate school in the MyNIU system.

 With the approval of the department and the Dean of the Graduate School, a student may transfer a maximum of 15 semester hours of graduate courses taken from other accredited colleges and universities.
 Credits earned through correspondence at other institutions cannot be transferred.